Donald F. Ferguson: Microsoft

 From 2007 to 2008, he worked at Microsoft as a technical fellow in platforms and strategy in the office of the CTO.

 CA

 Ferguson joined CA in March 2008.

 Dell

 Ferguson joined Dell in June 2012 as VP and CTO for Dell Software.

 Awards

 Ferguson received the 2013 Columbia School of Engineering and applied Science Alumni Association Egleston Medal for Distinguished Engineering Achievement.

+Ansys

+Ferguson focuses on product integration, additional of new capabilities and strategic initiatives.